-In an era of information, you’re bound to hear a lot about day trading from the media outlets.
+With vast amounts of information being at our fingertips these days, you’re bound to hear about day trading at some point.
 Unfortunately, the variety and complexity of these voices may make it difficult for you to separate truths from myths and misconceptions.
 Yet, to move from rookie to a successful trader, you must get the facts right in all aspects.

 For starters, what’s a day trade?
 When you purchase and sell the same security or open and close an options contract(s) within one trading day, you’ve performed a day trade.
 Buying a security without selling it later the same day won’t be considered a day trade.
 While day trading strategies have been largely associated with advanced traders, beginners can equally master the art of day trading.
 Today’s blog provides insider tips beginners can use to master the day trading strategy.